lokxii/Mac-trackpad-mapper/README.md

 ```

 ## Screen Size
 This code does not detect screen size.
-Instead there is a global constant that keeps
+Instead there is a global constant that
-track of screen size
+keeps track of screen size.

 ```C
 const MTPoint screenSize = { .x = 1440, .y = 900 };
 ```

 Modifying this constant changes screen size.

+Note that **trackpad mapper** does not validate screen size nor cursor
+coordinate.
+It is feed directly to mouse event and posted to event tab.

 ## Reference
 Where I got the MultitouchSupport.h header